cbrennanpoole/preamble-project/README.md

 ### Year One Milestones
 ---

+Oh and Thanks!
+For having a look see at Chasing the Wind, LLC Preamble-Project.
+It's a tiny peace of self-realized digital real estate.
+In a corner of the vast expanse that is the GitHub domain.
+Jekyll Pages architectured.
+With a [Creative Commons Attribution Share-alike (CC BY-SA) International 4.0 Fair Cultural Works](https://www.creativecommons.org/licenses/by-sa/4.0 "anyone else find it odd that the one thing we are taught to plagiarize is the licensing that prevents plagiarism?") licensing.
+Some rights reserved.
+Now onto all that is this Preamble to what certainly is and will someday become a feasible dream.

 #### First 50 Weeks
 ---

-The first 50 weeks can be summed up in four words.
+> The first 50 weeks can be summed up in four words.
 Fail Huge.
 Continuous Improvement.

 #### Week 51-Present
 ---

-Things got worthy of sharing around the 50th week into premature business incorporations.
+> Things got worthy of sharing around the 50th week into premature business incorporations.
 After using the world's most widely trafficked Venture Capital API to put everything that is Chasing the Wind - and my idea of a proper business model - to the ultimate test.
 My goal immediately after publishing - was simple.
 Make the Top 100,000 for organization CB Rank.
 Then consider seeking funding.
 That was about 250,000 spots higher than when I was initially ranked.
 And I'd crush my personal goal in less than two days.

-In retrospect - rather than winging it - and playing the game that is the world wide web - I should have dialed back - and laid out a framework for all the attention I continue to receive.
+> In retrospect - rather than winging it - and playing the game that is the world wide web - I should have dialed back - and laid out a framework for all the attention I continue to receive.

 [Y Combinator SUS 2019](https://www.startupschool.org/companies/3Q6u1hJ9Vgf2KA "Unfunded.
 Unmonetized.
 With no site.
 We are happy to share how and look forward to further developments and growth.") | [Google Cloud for Startups Sep 21 '19-Present](http://bit.ly/CBP-Record-of-Success/ "Gain further insight with open access to the Google Drive.
 Again, this is a continuous improvement project; updates occur daily, oftentimes hourly, as we continuously integrate to Google Drive in preparation for the move to the Google Cloud Platform.")
 ---|---